This handy guide explains everything you need to know about the ACAT assessment process and how to apply for aged care funding.

 When your subsidised care is approved, you may wait for 3 to 12 months before funds are allocated to you, depending on your location and the level of care you require.

-4. Allocation: When funds have been assigned to you, depending upon the support you were approved for, you can choose an aged care facility, or home care provider, and start receiving government subsidized services.
+4. Allocation: You will then receive a letter stating that your funds have been allocated or assigned.
+You can then choose an aged care facility, or home care provider and start receiving government subsidised services.

 This is where Aged Care Decisions can help.
 We are a FREE and independent service that can help you find aged care vacancies and providers that suit your unique needs.

-We use custom-built software that takes your location, budget, specific care needs and personal preferences, and creates a tailored aged care Options Report for you.
+We use custom-built software that takes your location, budget, specific care needs and personal preferences.
+We then create a tailored aged care Options Report for you.
 This report narrows your search down to only include vacancies and available providers that match your needs.

 Essentially, we do all the running around for you.